Family Focused. Solution Oriented.Resolving family law matters while preserving family relationships.

 Restrictions on Parental Relocation

 If you and the other parent of your child are divorced, then your divorce settlement may contain restrictions on where either spouse can move.
 Similar restrictions may also apply in the case of unmarried parents.
 This can cause serious problems if either parent receives a promotion or wants to move closer to family for help raising the child.
-In many move-away cases, our Austin family lawyer can help you petition the court to have residency restrictions removed.
+In many move-away cases, our Central Texas family lawyer can help you petition the court to have residency restrictions removed.
 Courts tend to be reluctant to remove residency restrictions, however, when both parents are highly involved in the children’s lives.
 It is for this reason that relocation cases are often best suited for alternative dispute resolution methods, like collaborative law and mediation.

 Even if there are no restrictions, parental relocation will still trigger the need for divorce modifications to the child custody order: The non-custodial parent’s visitation rights will be seriously impacted if the custodial parent moves across the country.
 As a result, even when there are no restrictions, the non-custodial parent often has the right to file an order to prevent the custodial parent from moving.

 If you have questions about parental relocation, schedule an appointment to meet with our attorney at The Law Office Of Tim Whitten, P.C., by calling 512-478-1011.